 Llarimar followed him into the corridors.
 Once again, Lightsong felt an odd satisfaction.
 Instincts he didn’t know he had drove him to seek out the place where the servant had died.

-The wood had been replaced--his eyes, Heightened by his Breath, could easily tell the difference between the new wood and the wood that had been placed when the palace was built.
+The wood had been replaced--his eyes, Heightened by his Breath--could easily tell the difference between the new wood and the old, used wood.
 He walked a little further.
 The patch where the wood had turned grey was gone as well, replaced with new wood.

 Interesting, he thought.
 But not unexpected, I guess.
 I wonder. . .are there any other patches.